Lasha-Ilashvili/KotlinInterpreter_FOP-Capstone/Contributions.md

 ### 3. Mariam Romelashvili
 - Implemented exception handling mechanisms.
 - Developed the `Scope` and `Value` files and classes.
-- Authored the `CONTRIBUTORS.md` file.

 ### 4. Lasha Ilashvili
 - Completed all remaining components of the project, including:
   - Utility classes and methods.
   - Main execution logic.
   - Support files for the interpreter.
-    - Is a owner of repository.
+  - architecture planning